MrN-19/Blog-Api/README.md

 2. after creating a super user you can enter to admin panel in `http://127.0.0.1:8000/admin`
 3. now you are in admin panel and can edit data

+# How to Use Of Urls that need user authentication ?

+for using urls that need user to be loged in system you should do below steps :

+1. at the first by using of login url you should login to system
+2. after loging server gives you a token that is unique for each user
+3. now after getting token you should store in a local database or browser storage or anywhere
+4. now for using of api's that need to user authentication you should send this token in header when you are sending request like this

+    * in Header of request do like this
+    * Authorization : Token `token key`

 # Hope to Enjoy